Bumblebee mating, death and hibernation; Stage 4 in the lifecycle of a bumblebee colony

 there have been sightings of large queens flying with small males attached to

 Note the size variation.
-Lapidaurius is one of the species where there is a great range of sizes with the queen being much bigger than the workers and males.
+Lapidarius is a species where there is a great range of sizes with the queen being much bigger than the workers and males.
 The mites on the queen will survive with her during hibernation and take up residence in her new nest the following spring.
 They use her as a means of transport.

 The time taken for matings varies widely from 10 minutes to 80 minutes.